 Calvin's orientation program is divided into a summer component (Passport) and a fall component (Quest).
 And connected to the Quest program is the First Year Seminar class, which will conclude by the mid-point of the fall semester.
 Orientation Leaders will participate in all aspects of the Quest program and help with First Year Seminar class, but not the Passport program.

-- Spring: All Orientation Leaders will attend a leadership training event on Friday, May 8.
+- Spring: All Orientation Leaders will attend a leadership training. more information on dates will come.

 - Summer: Orientation Leaders are NOT required to be in Grand Rapids for the summer.
 We will send information to Orientation Leaders throughout the summer via email and Facebook.